dyfet/libcpr/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-NOTE: As primarily a header based library where functional code residing in headers that are either directly called or instancianted and called by user applications, it is strongly believed any use of this library constitutes and efffectively produces a derivitive or combined work, per the GPL, and this is intentional.
-As the sole copyright holder I can also offer other forms of commercial licensing under different tterms.

 ## Participation